How to Write a Small Business Plan

 Describe your organizational and management structure

-Management and organizational structure in a business plan outlines how your business is set up.
+Management and organizational structure in a business plan outline how your business is set up.
 For a small business plan, summarize the skills and primary responsibilities of managers.
 Highlight briefly the experiences of each key team member.

 By highlighting the skills and experiences, you are making a case for why your team is most suitable to turn your business idea into a reality.
-Potential investors not only want to see great ideas, but also great teams.
+Potential investors not only want to see great ideas but also great teams.

 Describe your product or service

 Products and service components in a business plan describe exactly what you are selling.
-Describe the unique features, specifications and value of your products and services.
+Describe the unique features, specifications, and value of your products and services.
 In a small business plan, fully describe how your products and services meet the existing demand.

 Define your marketing and sales plan